cpateldev/SPFxSPListCrudWebParts/README.md

 1. PnPJS SP CRUD
 2. PnPJS React CRUD

-This extension illustrates the following concepts:
+This SPFx webpart(s) solution illustrates the following concepts:

 - How to use getsp and getgraph modules to centrally create _sp and _graph objects using common context
 - How to perform CRUD operations using pnpjs sp api on sample SP List